jozu-ai/kitops/docs/src/docs/cli/installation.md

 ```
 3. Compare the output of this command with the corresponding checksum in the `checksum.txt` file.
 A matching checksum confirms the file's integrity.

-By verifying the checksum, you can ensure the authenticity and integrity of your downloaded `kit cli` file before installation.

 ### Step 2: Installing `kit`

 Once you have downloaded the appropriate file for your system, follow these instructions to install the `kit`.

-#### For Windows Users:

-1. **Extract the Archive**: Right-click on the downloaded `.zip` file and select "Extract All..." to unzip the archive.

-2. **Move to Path**: Move the extracted `kit.exe` to a directory that is included in your system's PATH variable.
-This will allow you to run `kit` from any command prompt or terminal window.

 #### For macOS and Linux Users: